 Blood Donations.
 Atonement members give “the gift of life;” we encourage members to visit the Community Blood Center, 10568 Metcalf Ave, just south of the church.
 Learn more here.

 “Feed the Need” Food Drives.
-Since May 2020, Atonement has responded to our neighbors’ needs with monthly drives, collecting non-perishable food items, as well as personal hygiene and cleaning supplies – and delivered them to local food pantries including those at Hillcrest Transitional Housing, Jewish Community Services, Johnson County Community College, KU Campus Ministry Student Food Pantry, MLM, Resurrection OP, and Salem Lutheran.
+Since May 2020, Atonement has responded to our neighbors’ needs with monthly drives, collecting non-perishable food items, as well as personal hygiene and cleaning supplies – and delivered them to local food pantries including those at Hillcrest Transitional Housing, Jewish Family Services, Johnson County Community College, KU Campus Ministry Student Food Pantry, MLM, Resurrection OP, and Salem Lutheran.
 We’ve also collected school supplies for Brookridge Elementary, Christmas gifts for MLM, and household furnishings for Eileen’s Place.
 Contact: Ros Thorpe

 Hillcrest Transitional Housing.
 Hillcrest provides transitional housing and other programs that combat homelessness by building the self-sufficiency of families.
 Hillcrest’s flagship program is a 90-day timeframe in which clients receive rent- and utility-free housing.
 In exchange for housing, clients agree to follow program guidelines, find and maintain full-time employment, attend life skills classes, participate in community living, and follow a budget plan.
 Atonement has partnered with Hillcrest to adopt one of their apartments at the KCKS site, a mere 20-minute drive from Atonement – check out this page for details.
 You can also learn more about this program on their website.
 Contact: Ros Thorpe

 Hollis Renewal Center.
 Hollis Renewal Center provides “a time and place apart” for individuals, small groups, and organizations to pause and reflect on their mission.
 It embodies hospitality and gives guests the time and space to be transformed from a collection of individuals into a community.
 Atonement members serve on the board for Hollis, and our groups are encouraged to use the facility for retreats and work projects.
 Learn more on their website.
 Contact: Ruth Ahlrichs